+Finance 4388: Derivative Markets

+Prerequisite: Finance 3310.
+The course coverage and emphasis is on application and assumptions underlying derivative markets.
+It covers different derivative instruments, how these are used and priced.
+It closely follows the financial economics sections of the syllabi for the professional actuarial exam.
+Credit: 3 semester hours.

-4399 Finance Internship
+FIN 4399 Finance Internship

-The internship is a program which provides a student with the opportunity to develop applied financial skills in an actual work setting outside the classroom.
-Each internship is a one term, part-time, credit bearing position within a supervised work environment.
-This course may be taken only once, open only to senior finance majors with a 3.25 major index and 3.0 cumulative index.
+The internship provides students with the opportunity to develop applied financial skills in an actual work setting outside the classroom.
+This internship is a one term, part-time, creditbearing position within a supervised work environment.
+This course is open to second semester junior finance majors with 75 credits completed and a 2.75 cumulative index.
 Coursework appropriate to the internship and permission of the instructor is required.
 Credit: 3 semester hours.

+FIN 4400 Finance Internship

+A second internship or continuation of FIN 4399, which may be used as a business elective, and the earned grade is included in the major field index.
+Credit: 3 semester hours.

 Department of Law (LAW)

 John P. Clarke, J.D., Chair

-1310 Law in a Business Environment
+LAW 1310 Law in a Business Environment

 Examination of the role of law in society, the international legal environment, ethical issues, and the application of the U.S. Constitution.
 Torts, contracts, business entities, bankruptcy and environmental protection are studied.
 Credit: 3 semester hours.

-3313 Uniform Commercial Code
+LAW 3313 Uniform Commercial Code

 Prerequisite: LAW 1310.
 Study of the legal system relative to commercial transactions, specifically covered by the Uniform Commercial Code including sales, negotiable instruments, and secured transactions.

 Credit: 3 semester hours.